 How it works: Just search for and launch the “Connect” app from Windows 10 start menu.
 Now, bring down the notification center on your Android device and select the option “Cast.”
 In some devices, you can find it in Settings > Display > scroll down to the bottom till you see Cast option.
 You will see a list of all the devices that you can cast your Android device.
 In case, you don’t, tap on three vertical dots at the top right and select Enable Wireless Display option.
 Next, select your PC from the list, and you are good to go.

 Pros: You don’t need to install any third-party software

-Most Android phone support Miracast, but OEM like Google disabled it.
+Most Android phone supports Miracast, but OEM like Google disabled it.
 Why?
 Well, since it’s direct competition to Google Chromecast.
-Yes, you can enable it by rooting your android, changing the prop build.
-Which we did, but even after that it didn’t work properly.
+Yes, you can enable it by rooting your Android, changing the prop build.
+Which we did, but even after that, it didn’t work properly.

 Bottom Line: Of course, the Connect app in Windows 10 is pretty limited, and you cannot control your device from the app.
 However, if you are simply looking to watch some movies, pictures or give presentations, then the built-in Connect app in Windows 10 is not bad.

 If it works, it worked well.
 But for most of us, there will be no option to cast screen.